Corpus Christi Chapter

 Any woman 18 years or older, regardless of race, religion, or ethnic background, who can prove lineal descent from a patriot of the American Revolution, is eligible for membership.

-Web hyperlinks to non-DAR sites are not the responsibility of the NSDAR, the state organizations, or individual DAR chapters.
+The content contained herein does not necessarily represent the position of the NSDAR.
+Hyperlinks to other sites are not the responsibility of the NSDAR, the state organizations, or individual DAR chapters.